arik2426/Csharp-and-SQL/README.md

 # Csharp and SQL
- login, regisiter, forgot password, see info from triggers when inside
+ login, regisiter, forgot password, see info from triggers when inside and more